kaavyyaashri/kaavyyaashri/README.md

 **⚡ HPC Cluster Management @ Texas State**
 Wrote utilization and monitoring scripts to track how researchers across departments were using HPC clusters, maintained resource usage logs, and became the unofficial "how do I run this on the cluster?" person for half the building.

-**🤖 Job Search Automation Bot**
+**🤖 Industry Job Search Automation Bot**
-Got tired of refreshing LinkedIn at midnight.
+Got tired of refreshing LinkedIn and several websites at midnight.
 Built a bot to automate job search queries, filter listings, and surface relevant roles — because my sleep schedule deserved better.

 **♿ Head-Gesture Controlled Wheelchair**